Symplectomorphism group relations and degenerations of Landau-Ginzburg models: -framed symplectomorphisms

 where $\Omega_q$ is notation for piecewise smooth based loops at $q$.

-A key point is that when we examine local monodromy, we may utilize the local model descriptions to analyze the symplectomorphisms as framed maps with respect to a reasonable $\partial$-frame group.
+A key point which will be made precise in Proposition~\ref{prop:flp} is that when we examine local monodromy, we may utilize the local model descriptions to analyze the symplectomorphisms as framed maps with respect to a reasonable $\partial$-frame group.
 However, as we extend to the global pencil, these maps loose their framing in the holonomy.
-Another way of saying this is that, up to homotopy, if we omit a point $q_\infty \in \curve - \detl{\pi}$, we may define a $\partial$-frame group $\mbF$ which is tightly controlled on parts of $\partial \mcz$ and obtain, up to homotopy, a lift
+Another way of saying this is that if we omit a point $q_\infty \in \curve - \detl{\pi}$, we may define a $\partial$-frame group $\mbF$ which is tightly controlled on parts of $\partial \mcz$ and obtain, up to homotopy, a lift\gls{prtrns}